zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_module_passes.md

 ) → bool
 ```

-Determine if a pattern has the structure that makes it viable for roundPBS.
+Determine if a pattern has a structure that makes it viable for roundPBS.

 **Args:**